AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/faq.md

 ### 9. When you update product data in Magento, is that a real-time push to AEM?
 Or is it a batch process?

-A connector (AEM-CIF connector) was developed which enables data to flow from Magento to AEM on-demand.
+The CIF add-on used with AEM Cloud Service enables data to flow from Magento to AEM on-demand.
 Hence, this is not a real-time push or a batch process when there is an update in Magento.

 ### 10. Is there any recommendation on unified search across AEM content with Commerce?